ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 ### Creating custom dashboards
 {: #custom-dashboard}

-1. In Sysdig, click **Dashboards** > **Create Dashboard**
+1. In Sysdig, click **Dashboards** > **Create Dashboard**.
-2. Add panels for key metrics
+2. Add panels for key metrics.
-3. Use filters to focus on your MongoDB deployment
+3. Use filters to focus on your MongoDB deployment.
-4. Save and share with your team
+4. Save and share with your team.

 ### Example dashboard layout
 {: #dashboard-layout}